Driver Control Unit (DCU)

 Arduino Mega 2560 Pro

 We were originally testing using the Arduino processor Mega 2560 Pro because it has an amazing amount of processing power, analogue and digital IO capability is a tiny package.
 It doesn't support Wi-Fi or BLE though.
-Our testing led us in a different path though and we are now developing the DCU around the ESP32 processor and an Arduino Nano to handle the user interface elements.
+We are currently using this for DCU2.

-We are using two ESP32 processors because one ESP32 is permanently connected to the 12V battery and therefore needs to use minimal power.
+We are using an ESP32 processor it is permanently connected to the 12V battery and therefore needs to use minimal power.
 It does this by using a very low power dc-dc converter to deliver the required 3.3V dc from the 12V battery.
 In deep sleep the total DCU load on the 12V battery is <2mA.
 Another advantage of these processors is that the start up time is less than one second.

 When the ignition is on, the ESP32 is 'awake' and performing a number of functions.
 It monitors the ignition key and enables and disables sensors and other hardware as required.